MicrosoftDocs/architecture-center/docs/example-scenario/apps/ecommerce-scenario.md

 # An e-commerce front end on Azure

-This example scenario walks you through an implementation of an e-commerce front end using Azure Platform-as-a-Service (PaaS) tools.
+This example scenario walks you through an implementation of an e-commerce front end using Azure platform as a service (PaaS) tools.
 Many e-commerce websites face seasonality and traffic variability over time.
 When demand for your products or services takes off, whether predictably or unpredictably, using PaaS tools will allow you to handle more customers and more transactions automatically.
 Additionally, this scenario takes advantage of cloud economics by paying only for the capacity you use.

 This document will help you will learn about various Azure PaaS components and considerations used to bring together to deploy a sample e-commerce application, *Relecloud Concerts*, an online concert ticketing platform.